Marryah007/Amazon_Data_Analysis_Dashboard/README.md

 ## Project Objective

-Amazon product review is to identify the factors that influence purchasing decisions, provides strategies to boost sales, and offers valuable insights into customer perceptions of the products.
+This project aim is to identify the factors that influence purchasing decisions, provides strategies to boost sales, and offers valuable insights into customer perceptions of the products.

 ## Dataset Used
 ' <a href="https://github.com/Marryah007/Amazon_Data_Analysis_Dashboard/blob/main/Amazon%20Product%20Review.xlsx">Dataset</a>